 Fixed Termination Payment and Early Termination Payment

-If this Agreement is terminated by the Commonwealth in accordance with clause 27.1, the Commonwealth must pay the Fixed Termination Payment to the Operator.
+If this Agreement is terminated by the Commonwealth in accordance with clause 22.1 or the Operator in accordance with clause 22.3, the Commonwealth must pay the Fixed Termination Payment to the Operator.

-If this Agreement is terminated by the Commonwealth in accordance with any of clause 27.2 (other than clauses 27.2(k) and 27.2(j)), pursuant to clause 3.4 or 5.3 or pursuant to section 5.1(d)(ii) of Schedule 4, the Operator must pay the Early Termination Payment to the Commonwealth.
+If this Agreement is terminated by the Commonwealth in accordance with any of clause 22.2 (other than clauses 22.2(k) and 22.2(j)), pursuant to clause 3.4 or 5.3 or pursuant to section 5.1(d)(ii) of Schedule 4, the Operator must pay the Early Termination Payment to the Commonwealth.